reebock07/Hello/README.md

 # Hello
 Introduction to github
-My name is Jose and I am learning to use gitHub.
+My name is Jose and I'm learning to use gitHub.
+I am a Information Engineerººº